MikaelVallenet/sandboxAI/README.md

 # Hello :wave:
-I'm a Sandbox of AI
+I'm a Sandbox of AI :leaf: